jidafan/Hospitality-Dashboard/README.md

 | `No Show%`     | The percentage of the bookings where the guest never checked in      |
 | `DBRN` | Average amount of rooms that are booked over a time period                 |
 | `DURN` | Average amount of rooms that are utilized by the guests over a time period          |

 ## Conclusion

+### Insights Gathered

+* Mumbai generates the highest revenue, which is followed by Bangalore, Hyderabad, and Delhi
+* Atliq Seasons is probably proportionally worse than all other hotels.
+* Elite room types contribute the most to the revenue, and possess the 2nd highest occupancy rate.
+* Other platforms contribute to the majority of the bookings at the hotels and should be investigated.